AAA, la película: sin límite en el tiempo

-AAA, la película: Sin límite en el tiempo (also known as AAA - The Movie or simply Triple A) is a 2010 animated action-dramedy film produced by Ánima Estudios and distributed by Videocine.
-It is a fictionalization of the lucha libre wrestling team organization, Lucha Libre AAA World Wide, it was released in theaters on January 22, 2010.
+AAA, la película: Sin límite en el tiempo (also known as simply as Triple A and Sin límite en el tiempo) is a 2010 animated action-dramedy film produced by Ánima Estudios and distributed by Videocine.
+It is a fictionalization of the lucha libre wrestling organization, Lucha Libre AAA Worldwide, and was released in theaters on January 22, 2010.

 Premise

-In the world of wrestling, the feud between Rudos and Técnicos has always existed, but it has never left the ring.
-One night, La Parka steals the championship from Abismo negro, which angers him and threatens to end the AAA with the aid of Chessman and Cibérnetico.
-With the sudden apparition of a mysterious, former enemy of the AAA; La Parka, alongside Octagón, Gronda, Kenzo Suzuki, Mascarita Sagrada, Faby Apache, and others, get into an adventure that involves an abandoned psychiatric, killer cyborgs, giant dragonflies, legendary warriors and time travel.
+In the world of lucha libre wrestling, the feud between Rudos and Técnicos has always existed, but it has never left the ring.
+One night, La Parka steals the championship from Abismo Negro, which angers him and threatens to end the AAA with the aid of Chessman and Cibernético.
+With the sudden apparition of a mysterious, former enemy of the AAA; La Parka, alongside Octagón, Gronda, Kenzo Suzuki, Mascarita Sagrada, Faby Apache, and others, get into an adventure that involves an abandoned psychiatric, killer cyborgs, giant dragonflies, legendary warriors, and time travel.